Ed-zo/ServerBackuper/README.md

     - `type` What naming should be used.
 Options:
         - `unique` - A unique ID is generated
         - `time` - Date and time is used
-    - `prefix` Text that will be prepended to the name
+    - `prefix` Text that will be prepended to the name.
+Auto deleter uses prefix to filter out files that are relevant to this profile
 - `deleteAfter` Number of seconds when archive is still relevant.
+Finding archives which should be deleted is based on prefix (`naming.prefix`) of file.
 This setting is optional.
 If this setting is not set, no backups will be deleted
 - `out` Folder used for saving archived files
 - `settings` All other optional settings for backupers